BlockchainNTU/BlockchainNTU.GitHub.IO/src/content/faq.md

 **A** : Join our Slack workspace: http://bit.ly/TBS-hackathon-slack
 		Join our Telegram channel: http://t.me/tbshackathon

+**Q** : What is the duration of the event?
+**A** : From 9:00 AM, 29 June to 5:00 PM, 30 June.

+**Q** : Do you need to pay for the event or the workshops?
+**A** : No, the event is free.

+**Q** : Do you need to stay for the entire duration of the event, or can you leave at night?
+**A** : You are free to stay back or leave.
+The objective is to participate in the hackathon and make something meaningful.
+However we would recommend to stay back and be part of the blockchain hathathon movement, and co-learn with other participants.

 **Q** : What is the format of the event?
 **A** : We will try to adhere to the following schedule, tentatively Day 1, 29 June -- 09:00 to 12:30 -- Technical Session (Workshops)